Jainambasra4/mysite/jainambasra/content/chronicle/chronicleone.md

 ## 🚀 The Cybersecurity Journey

-Back in the day, **I had no idea that a simple curiosity about hacking would turn into a full-fledged career.** 🤯 It all started when a friend challenged me in 10th grade, claiming he could hack my **Facebook account** (with my consent, of course!).
+Back in the day, **I had no idea that a simple curiosity about hacking would turn into a full-fledged career.** 🤯 It all started when a friend challenged me in **10th grade**, claiming he could hack my **Facebook account** (with my consent, of course!).

 💡 To my shock, **he actually did it!** That moment sparked my **deep curiosity for cybersecurity.** From Googling *"how to hack social media accounts"* (yes, we all started somewhere!) to learning about **phishing, OSINT, and social engineering,** I was hooked.